In the spring of 1935, a chance meeting of three men with physical disabilities in New York City’s Times Square led them to change a world.

-Today, almost 80 years later, Fedcap honors this distinguished history.
+Today, more than 80 years later, Fedcap honors this distinguished history.
 With courage, resolve, innovation and creativity, we have made a deep and lasting impact on the field of vocational rehabilitation, and in the lives of tens of thousands of individuals and their families.
 Through our own businesses and our graduates who work elsewhere, Fedcap is known widely for top-quality employees, products and services.

 Fedcap, its staff, its communities and its many partners remain committed to its mission and continued growth.
 Our future looks very bright indeed.